anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 5. Run queries from BigQuery UI on BigQuery native tables and BigLake tables seamlessly
 6. Read/write to BigQuery and BigLake tables seamlessly from Apache Spark on Dataproc
 7. Read from BigQuery and BigLake tables seamlessly and visualize with your favorite dashboarding solution
+8. Automated scheduled metadata cache refresh per requirement for data freshness
+9. Ability to view the metadata cache refresh schedule, alter the same
+10. Ability to refresh the metadata cache on demand

 <br>